 Since the mid-1990s, the U.S. has had numerous opportunities to discuss marijuana’s value as a medicine.
 In 1996, California and Arizona passed voter initiatives authorizing marijuana for medicinal purposes.
 Around the same time, Barry McCaffrey, the director of the Office of National Drug Control Policy, stated his agency’s position that marijuana is a dangerous drug and that the voters in California and Arizona were “duped” into voting for the medicinal use initiatives.
 The issue is that our country is blinded by political concern about the increase in Marijuana use among the nation’s youth as well as our long-standing “war on drugs,” which we are, by the way, losing.

 Marijuana has been shown to have medical benefits.
-Which is why some mail order weed from westcoastsupply.
 Studies have shown that marijuana has had a significant impact on patients who suffer from spinal cord injuries and multiple sclerosis.
 These people suffer from painful muscle spasms and tremors, and existing treatments and medication only provide partial relief with severe side effects.
+This is why some people will source marijuana from sites like the green room society as an alternative instead.
 Marijuana has also been found to relieve interocular pressure associated with the eye disease glaucoma, which happens to be the leading cause of blindness in America.
 However, there are CBD products which can help cure many problems such as epilepsy, acne and type 1 diabetes.
 For more information, it may be a good idea to read about purple lotus and the products they stock!

 Many patients are already using marijuana, expecting it to make their cancer or AIDS more tolerable.
 These patients risk being arrested and prosecuted when they purchase their medicinal cure on a street corner.
 That’s why there are places online that people can buy from (it is only legal if your state allows it obviously), why don’t you check out an online site like the CBD Online Store.
 To those patients who find relief in marijuana use, the risk of arrest is outweighed by the alleviation of suffering brought on by marijuana’s use.